NumericalMax/Computational-Diabetic-Retinopathy-Detection/README.md

 #ReadMe: Application of Machine Learning in Computational Diabetic Retinopathy Detection

-Subsequent an Instruction is provided, how results within the underlying thesis can be reproduced.
+Subsequent an Instruction is provided, how results within the paper can be reproduced.
 Remark, that GPU and CPU related proceedings were accomplished on a linux based machine.
-CPU code run on a OS X El Capitan, while GPU code run on a CentOs 7.

 Software Requirements

 	•	Matlab
-	•	Caffe
-	•	Digits
 	•	CUDA Toolkit (Version >= 7.0)

 Hardware Requirements